nataliethenerd/AGB_ReverseEngineer/README.md

 - I added a kicad file for the outline of the GBA board only.
 Feel free to use this as the base of any of your projects for e.g. a Raspberry Pi, ESP32 etc.
 - added gerbers

+While I have made multiple boards using the schematics, there may be some inaccuracies with values and layout.
+I am a hobbyist, not an electrical engineer at Nintendo

 ### *PLEASE read the licence.
 If you are an a$$ - you are are actively responsible for people in the Game Boy community never wanting to share things.
 You are the selfish one* ###

 ### Shout out to: